The Petersson/Kuznetsov trace formula with prescribed local ramifications

-where $\overline{x}$ is the inverse of $x$ in $\lb\Z/c\Z\rb^\times$. $J_{\kappa-1}$ is a J-Bessel function.
-The Kloosterman sum can be written as a product of local Kloosterman sums.
 The formula \eqref{Eq1.1:Pettracefull} can be obtained from the relative trace formula where the test function $f_p$ at $p|N$ is chosen to be essentially the characteristic function of a congruence subgroup.
 The $\delta_{m_1=m_2}$ term comes from the first-cell terms in the Bruhat decomposition, and the Kloosterman sum parts come from second-cell terms.
-See Section \ref{Sec4} or \cite{KL06}\cite{knightly_kuznetsovs_2013} for general settings.
+See Section \ref{Sec4} or \cite{knightly_kuznetsovs_2013,KL06} for general settings.

+\begin{rem} In applications to depth aspect problems, there are however two issues with \eqref{Eq1.1:Pettracefull}: \begin{enumerate} \item \eqref{Eq1.1:Pettracefull} picks out newforms as well as old forms on the spectral side.
+So it is not convenient to use when aiming only for newforms.
+Contributions from old forms have to be subtracted, which usually make computations more complicated, and also trickier for depth-aspect problems.
+For this reason, many results using the classical formula deal with square-free or even prime levels only. \yh{In some recent works \cite{BBDDM, Petrow}, this issue has been addressed at the cost of additional complications for the sum of Kloosterman sums on the geometric side.
+See for example \cite[Theorem 3.1]{Petrow}.}

-\begin{rem} In applications to depth aspect problems, there are however two major issues with \eqref{Eq1.1:Pettracefull}: \begin{enumerate} \item There is an asymmetry between the Archimedean aspect and the level aspect.
+\item There is an asymmetry between the Archimedean aspect and the level aspect.
 More precisely, in the Archimedean aspect, the analytic conductor of $\varphi$ is roughly $k^2$, whereas the length of the sum in $\varphi$ is roughly $k$.
 On the other hand in the level aspect, the finite conductor of $\varphi$ is $N$, whereas the length of the spectral sum is also roughly $N$.
 Thus the spectral sum is much longer in the level aspect in terms of the relation with the conductor.

-\item \eqref{Eq1.1:Pettracefull} picks out newforms as well as old forms on the spectral side.
-So it is not convenient to use when aiming only for newforms.
-Contributions from old forms have to be subtracted, which usually make computations more complicated, and also more tricky for depth aspect problems.
-For this reason, many results using classical approach deal with square-free or even prime levels only. \end{enumerate} \end{rem}